 Expect a new range of 250-300 cc to about 700-800 cc motorcycles from the joint venture.

-Triumph planned 250cc single motorcycles Daytona 250, Street Single but the idea was dropped back in 2015 without presenting a reason.
+Triumph planned 250cc single cylinder motorcycles like Daytona 250, Street Single but the idea was dropped back in 2015 without presenting a reason.
 It is natural to expect this partnership to spawn something on similar lines.

 - Paul also elaborates that their idea is to take Triumph motorcycles, with the products emanating out of this partnership, to a completely new set of customers which is not possible at this point of time.

 - The Bajaj-Triumph motorcycle resulting from this partnership will be sold all over the world including UK.

 - However, Triumph is NOT only eyeing the developed markets and instead they have clarified that they want to have a piece of the growing mid-capacity motorcycle market of India.

 Vimal Sumbly, Triumph India’s head has revealed that this partnership will bring mid-segment motorcycles within affordable price ranges.
 Apart from this, we have already discussed what will be the initial signs of the first motorcycle launch from the partnership.